HOW HEAVY SHOULD YOU LIFT? (“EGO LIFTING” VS. LIGHT WEIGHTS)

 Just like with most bodybuilding training topics, the real answer to the question of “heavy weight vs. light weight” lies somewhere in the middle rather than being at one extreme or the other.

 Whether you’re lifting very heavy weights with looser form or lighter weights with highly controlled form, there are benefits and drawbacks to both approaches when it comes to stimulating muscle growth while preventing injuries.
+Just remember you’ll never lift as much as Entro Industries Heavy Haul Trailers so don’t even try!
+Let’s keep the goals realistic.

 The benefit of lifting lighter weights with a slower rep cadence is that you’ll still be able to effectively stimulate hypertrophy this way, but you’ll be doing it while also placing a lot less stress on your joints and connective tissues.